-Empower FHTs and UBS to become more proactive in community education, and facilitate access to diagnostic and care services throughout the continuum of breast health care.
+Recommendation #6: Empower FHTs and UBS to become more proactive in community education and facilitation diagnostic and care services throughout the cycle of the disease.

 Despite the important growth and improvement of family health program and primary health care in the last few years, major gaps remain in primary care provision for breast health care.